clemsos/writings/_quora/2018-09-07-Why-should-Google-stay-out-of-China.md

 date: '2018-09-07'
 source: quora
 language: en
-title: 'Clément Renaud\''s answer to Why should Google stay out of China? - Quora'
+title: 'Clément Renaud\''s answer to Why should Google stay out of China?'
 ---

 Because nobody in China has forgotten how Google shamefully blamed the